 Some of the equipment in the Dequindre Pump Station were nearing the end of their useful life and before conditions deteriorated, they needed to be rehabilitated to reduce the potential of future failures.
-Because of this the majority of the mechanical and electrical equipment was rehabilitated, and in the process, piping was replaced in the pump station.
+The majority of the mechanical and electrical equipment was rehabilitated, and in the process, piping was replaced in the pump station.
 This project ensures that the GWK can discharge the maximum allowable flow rate to the Great Lakes Water Authority.